February 10, 2026 / Science

 The veneers from bluegum showed high stiffness values proving their suitability in structural LVL applications.
 Veneers from both bluegum and radiata pine pulp log were classified D Grade, the lowest visual quality, making them unsuitable for appearance grade products meaning they are more suited for hidden/internal structural applications.

-Glue Laminated Timber, commonly known as glulam of GLT, is a high-performance engineered wood product made by bonding layers of timber lamella strips or blocks together with durable adhesive.
+Glue Laminated Timber, commonly known as glulam or GLT, is a high-performance engineered wood product made by bonding layers of timber lamella strips or blocks together with durable adhesive.

 This results in a structural beam or column which is stronger and more stable and versatile than traditional sawn timber products.